 Hugh Wheeler Explained

 Hugh Callingham Wheeler (19 March 1912 – 26 July 1987) was a British-American novelist, screenwriter, librettist, poet and translator.
-He resided in the United States from 1934 until his death and became a naturalized citizen in 1942.
+Born in London, he moved to the United States as a young man, and became a naturalized citizen in 1942.
 He had attended London University.[1]
 [2]

 Under the nom de plume Patrick Quentin, Q. Patrick and Jonathan Stagge, Wheeler was the author or co-author of many mystery novels and short stories.
 In 1963, his 1961 collection, The Ordeal of Mrs. Snow was given a Special Edgar Award by the Mystery Writers of America.
 He won the Tony Award and the Drama Desk Award for Outstanding Book of a Musical in 1973 and 1974 for his books for the musicals A Little Night Music and Candide, and won both again in 1979 for his book for Sweeney Todd.